Misheck-bot/timetabling-software/RESEARCH_REPORT.md

 - **100% Hard Constraint Satisfaction:** All mandatory constraints are guaranteed to be met
 - **40% Solution Quality Improvement:** Significant enhancement over baseline approaches
-- **Real-time Optimization:** Live progress tracking and visualization
+- **Real-time Optimization:** Live progress tracking and visualization with dynamic messages
 - **Responsive Design:** Works on all device sizes and screen resolutions
 - **Open Source:** Complete system available for research and deployment
+- **Multi-format Export:** Comprehensive timetable export in CSV, Excel, and PDF formats
+- **Real Data Integration:** 177 authentic ZUCT courses from 6 degree programs
+- **Professional UI/UX:** Clean, modern interface with proper branding and navigation
+- **Robust Error Handling:** Comprehensive debugging and fallback mechanisms

 ### 7.2 Impact and Significance